INSURANCE TECH

 Problem & Constraints

-A conversion problem hiding a trust problem
+A conversion problem that appeared to be hiding a trust problem

-Price is the dominant decision driver in insurance, and it's the one variable a company can't always win on.
-Users were arriving comparison-ready — increasingly using tools like Google's AI Overview feature, ChatGPT, Perplexity and other non-traditional channels before ever visiting the site.
+The goal was to increase quote-to-purchase conversion year over year.
+What made it structurally hard: price is the dominant decision driver in insurance, and it's the one variable a company can't always win on.
+Users were arriving comparison-ready — increasingly using tools like ChatGPT before ever visiting the site.

 RECURRING PATTERN - SALES TEAM INSIGHT